nitrogen-lang/nitrogen/docs/language.md

 Floating point numbers are implemented using Go's float64 type which means they are the same as a double in C or Java.
 Floats can only be represented in dotted decimal notation.
 Exponential notation is coming soon.
-Like ints, floats support the standard arithmatic operations: addition, subtraction, multiplication, and division.
+Like ints, floats support the standard arithmatic operations: addition, subtraction, multiplication, division, and modulo.
 Floats may be compared to each other.

 ### Booleans